NVIDIA-Merlin/Merlin/examples/README.md

 # NVIDIA Merlin Example Notebooks

-We have a collection of Jupyter example notebooks that are based on different datasets to provide end-to-end examples for NVIDIA Merlin.
+We have a collection of Jupyter example notebooks that show how to build an end-to-end recommender system with NVIDIA Merlin.
+The notebooks use different datasets to demonstrate different feature engineering workflows that might help you to adapt your data for a recommender system.

 These example notebooks demonstrate how to use NVTabular with TensorFlow, PyTorch, [HugeCTR](https://github.com/NVIDIA-Merlin/HugeCTR) and [Merlin Models](https://github.com/NVIDIA-Merlin/models).
 Each example provides additional details about the end-to-end workflow, such as includes ETL, training, and inference.